mgtera200/Qt-Application-with-Yocto/README.md

 ---

-## Step 4: Add the required QT features to your distro
+## Step 4: Add the required features and packages to your image:

 1- in the `.conf` file of your distro append those Features: